Skip to main content

 Administrative fees don’t count as withdrawals

-Money taken from your TFSA for things like transfer fees or investment counsel fees aren’t considered proper withdrawals.
+Money taken from your TFSA for things like transfer fees or investment fees aren’t considered proper withdrawals.
 As such, they won’t be added back into your contribution room the following year.

 Frequently asked questions